OleHolmNielsen/Slurm_tools/InfiniBand/README.md

-The reason why we need this tool is that InfiniBand ports may take a number of seconds to become activated at system boot time, and `NetworkManager` cannot be configured to wait for InfiniBand, but will claim that the network is online as soon as one interface is ready (typically Ethernet).
+The reason why we need this tool is that InfiniBand ports may take a number of seconds to become activated at system boot time, and `NetworkManager` cannot be configured to wait for InfiniBand, but will claim that the network is online as soon as **just a single interface** is up and running (this will typically be Ethernet).
+Other services may be started after `NetworkManager` says `network online`, and if these service involve InfiniBand or Omni-Path networks, they may very likely fail to start correctly.

 This issue has been observed on servers running RHEL 8 (and clones), whereas CentOS 7 seems to start InfiniBand faster and avoid the issue.